 - Internet shopping cart subscription fees if you need to sell your goods or services online

-Your variable costs, like the name implies, are costs that vary based on your business output.
-These costs may be based on seasonality (such as produce), or dependent on volume purchased (retail stock).
+Your variable costs are costs that can change based on your business output.
+These costs may be affected by seasonality (such as produce) or volume purchased (retail stock).
 Common variable costs include:

 - Raw ingredients

 It’s generally a good idea to be conservative by overstating rather than understating your estimates.

 In addition to your estimates, consider adding 20% for costs you haven't thought of in addition to cost overruns.
 You might be surprised at how quickly unforeseen costs add up.

 Remember to shop around.